jsm174/net-miniz/README.md

 ## Supported Platforms

-- .NET Framework (4.5 and higher)
-- .NET Core (.NETStandard 2.0 and higher on Windows, Linux and macOS)
+- .NET Core (.NETStandard 2.1 and higher on Windows, Linux and macOS)
 - Mono

 ## Setup